 Easy Ratatouille Recipe

 A traditional ratatouille dish looks like it would be hard.
 But it’s quite easy!
-In just 20 minutes, you’ll have it ready for the oven.
-After that, you can go read a book while it cooks to perfection!
+There is a bit of food prep but in just 20 minutes, you’ll have it ready for the oven.
+After that, you can go read a book while it cooks to perfection while you relax!

 How to you make ratatouille from scratch